hydure/Blog/content/post/Bandit2.md

 Level 12:

-The password for level 13 is stored in the file `data.txt`, which is a hexdump of a fiel that has been repeatedly compressed.
+The password for level 13 is stored in the file `data.txt`, which is a hexdump of a file that has been repeatedly compressed.
 We must create a directory in `/tmp` if we want to store files we decompress, as we are not allowed to in the home directory.
 This one looks like it's going to be a long one...challenged accepted.

 We start by making a directory in `/tmp` with the command `mkdir /tmp/goo` and copy the `data.txt` file over to it with `cp data.txt /tmp/goo`.
 We then change to the directory.
 We need to reverse the hexdump with the `xxd` command the website suggests we use.
 We see that the `xxd` command can reverse the hexdump by using its `-r` flag.

 After typing `xxd -r data.txt > dumped` to output the reversed hexdump into the file `dumped` we then call `file dumped` to assess the file type of `dumped` and see that it holds data compressed by the `gzip` command.

-To uncompress a `gzip`-compressed file, the file must first have the `gzip` ending `.gz`.
+To decompress a `gzip`-compressed file, the file must first have the `gzip` ending `.gz`.
 So we change `dumped`'s file name to `dumped.gz` with the command `mv` that simply moves the file to the new name: `mv dumped dumped.gz`.
 Next we use the `gunzip` command to decompress the file: `gunzip dumped.gz` and receive `dumped`.
 Then we check `dumped`'s file type and find out that the decompressed file is a compressed bzip2 archive with a block size of 900k.

 We can decompress a `bzip2`-compressed file by calling the `bzip2` command with the decompress `-d` flag.
 Typing `bzip2 dumped` gives us the file `dumped.out` that is a `gzip`-compressed archive.
 We change the name again to `dumped.gz` and decompress the file the same way we did before.
 The file decompresses to `dumped`, a `tar`-compressed archive....argh!